4d/docs/docs/Project/compiler.md

 ### Generate Typing

 The **Generate Typing** button creates or updates typing compiler methods.
-Compiler methods are project methods that group together all the variable and array typing declarations (process and interprocess), as well as the [method parameters](../Concepts/parameters.md#compiler_methods-method).
+Compiler methods are project methods that group together all the variable and array typing declarations (process and interprocess), as well as the [method parameters declared outside prototypes](../Concepts/parameters.md#method-parameters-declared-outside-prototypes).
 These methods, when they exist, are used directly by the compiler during code compilation, resulting in faster compilation times.

 The name of these methods must begin with `Compiler_`.
 You can set the default name for each of the 5 compiler methods in the [compiler settings window](#compiler-methods-for).
 The compiler methods that are generated and maintained by 4D automatically have the `Invisible` attribute: